 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)".
 The ASU requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU and all subsequently issued clarifying ASUs will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 Public business entities should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
 Management is continuing to evaluate the standard's impact on its financial statements.
 The Company has developed a project team relative to the process of adopting this ASU and is currently completing a detailed review of the Company's revenue arrangements to determine any necessary adjustments to existing accounting policies.
-For the majority of these arrangements, no significant impacts are expected as these transactions generally consist of a single performance obligation to transfer promised goods or services.
+For the majority of these arrangements, no significant impacts are expected as these transactions generally consist of a single performance obligation to transfer promised goods or services and the initial assessment indicates that revenue will be recognized at a point in time which is consistent with how revenue has been recognized under legacy accounting.
 The Company currently anticipates utilizing the retrospective method upon adoption.